 At first instance, the Judge will usually give you an opportunity to file documents and attend court on the next occasion.
 Typically this involves the Judge making Orders for you to:

 The Judge may give you multiple opportunities to file your documents and attend court or they may only give you one chance.

 If you do not comply with one or more of the Orders the Judge makes, then the Judge will list your matter for an undefended hearing.

-Rule 16.07 does mean that the Judge will definitely hear the matter without any input from you.
 The Judge has the discretion to adjourn the proceedings to allow you further time to file material or attend court.
 However, when considering whether they should adjourn the matter or hear the matter undefended, the Judge has to consider the impact of an adjournment on the parties and the children.